aristanetworks/anta/demo/README.md

 Lets use this repository with an ATD (Arista Test Drive) lab.
-ATD uses cEOS or vEOS so we will skip the hardware tests.

 ## Set up an ATD instance